Lawrens16/Art-gallery-portfolio/README.md

-Art portfolio for friend, interactive website
+Art portfolio for friend, dynamic website

+React + Tailwind CSS using Shadcn/ui FOR FRONTEND Firebase firestore FOR BACKEND, user comments IN PROGRESS